scalameta/nvim-metals/README.md

 ## Prerequisites

-- Before you get started you need to ensure that you are using the latest nvim v.0.10.x or newer.
-If you're still on v0.9.x then you'll want to target the `v0.9.x` tag.
+- Before you get started you need to ensure that you are using the latest nvim v.0.11.x or newer.
+If you're still on an older version then you'll want to target the tag that matches your release version.
 - Ensure [Coursier](https://get-coursier.io/docs/cli-installation) is
     installed locally.[^coursier]
 - Ensure that you have all the LSP mappings for the core functionality you want